ricardoi/hpg_garrrettLab/git_manual.md

 After setting up your account, you can start using your git
 >Note: remember that you have your local git (your personal computer) and your remote git (your GitHub website).
-So, if you make a change in your local git, you have to save it first with `git add .`, then commit (make sure you want) the _change/update_ with
+So, if you make a change in your local git, you have to save it first with `git add .`, then commit (the change you want) the _change_ with
-`git commit -m 'Yes, I want to commit'`, and finalize with pushing your local changes with `git push`.
+`git commit -m 'Yes, I want to commit my last change'`, and finalize with pushing your local changes using `git push` to your _online git_

 -	## Checking first